Stoppila Sunzu: Arsenal Tula loans

 On 3 February 2017, Sunzu signed a loan deal with the Russian Premier League club FC Arsenal Tula until the end of the 2016–17 season.
 At the time of the signing, Arsenal Tula claimed his player rights still belong to Shanghai Greenland Shenhua, and that is the club Arsenal loaned him from, despite earlier reports on him signing a permanent deal with Lille.

 In July 2017, he re-joined Arsenal Tula on loan for the 2017–18 season.

 Metz

 On 9 July 2018, he returned to France, signing a two-year contract with FC Metz.
 He made his league debut for the club on 30 July 2018, playing all ninety minutes in a 1–0 away victory over Stade Brest.
 He scored his first competitive goal for the club on 19 October 2018 in a 3–0 league victory over Chamois Niortais.
 His goal, assisted by Marvin Gakpa, was scored in the 80th minute.

 Shijiazhuang Ever Bright

 In the 2019–20 winter transfer period, Sunzu left Metz to join Chinese Super League side Shijiazhuang Ever Bright.

+Jinan Xingzhou

+On 21 April 2023, Sunzu joined China League One side Jinan Xingzhou.

+Return to Cangzhou Mighty Lions

+On 29 February 2024, Sunzu rejoined Chinese Super League club Cangzhou Mighty Lions (previous name of Shijiazhuang Ever Bright).

+Changchun Yatai

+On 28 June 2024, Sunzu joined Chinese Super League club Changchun Yatai.
+Two days later, he made his debut for the club in a 5-0 home win against Qingdao Hainiu.